trustech4kids/trustech4kids.github.io/_portfolio/portfolio-3.md

 ---
-title: "Activities to support young people to think about data footprints & privacy"
+title: "Activities to support young people to think about impact and engage with decision makers"
 excerpt: "Think about the nature and scale of their digital footprint"
 permalink: /portfolio/privacy
 collection: portfolio